wprig/wprig/readme.txt

 WP Rig can be used in any development environment.
 It does not require any specific platform or server setup.
 It also does not have an opinion about what local or virtual server solution the developer uses.

 === BrowserSync ===
 WP Rig uses [BrowserSync](https://browsersync.io/) to enable synchronized browser testing.

-To take advantage of this feature, configure the `browserSync` wrapper settings in `./dev/config/themeConfig.js` to match your local development environment.
-The `proxyURL` value is the URL to the live version of your local site.
+Before first run, visit the [BrowserSync wiki page](https://github.com/wprig/wprig/wiki/BrowserSync).

 === Enabling HTTPS ===
 In order to enable HTTPS with BrowserSync, you must supply a valid certificate and key with the Subject Alternative Name of `localhost`.
 If needed, WP Rig can generate a key and certificate valid for `localhost` for you with the command `npm run generateCert`.